githubcatw/lshell/README.md

 # LShell
-LShell is an open-source Bash-like command interpreter for Windows.
+LShell is an open-source Bash-like command redirector for Windows.

 ![Screenshot](images/lsh_scr.png)